 The Actual ROI Case

 Our current model shows a 4-month payback period and at least an 88% first-year return.
-Those figures are not generic industry placeholders.
-They were calculated with dining hall managers at UIUC based on ISR, Ikenberry, and Hendrick House conditions.
+These figures are not industry estimates.
+They were calculated by Jason together with dining hall managers at UIUC based on ISR and Hendrick House conditions.

 The biggest driver in that model is labor.
 Dishrooms repeatedly assign employees to a wet, repetitive scraping step that adds little strategic value but costs real time every shift.
 Cleanslate removes that burden, standardizes plate condition before wash, and lets teams use employees where they are more valuable.